 Today you will travel to the Snæfellsnes peninsula in West Iceland, best known for its crown, Snæfellsjökull glacier, to which many legends and stories and bound.
 The peninsula also plays a role in the Westeros mythos; It is the birthplace of the White Walkers.

 One of the first visits will be Djúpalónssandur, a black pebble beach.
 There lie the four ancient stones that Icelandic boys had to lift back in the day to see if they were strong enough to become fishermen.
-Perhaps you could try to lift them, but they range from 23 to 154 kilos.
+Perhaps you could try to lift them, but they range from 51-340 pounds (23-154 kilos).

 You'll also stop to see the dramatic Lóndrangar basalt cliffs before reaching the roots of the Snæfellsjökull glacier.
 Situated on the westernmost part of the peninsula, Snæfellsjökull is one of Iceland's most iconic attractions.
 Some claim it to be the gates of Hell.

 Your next stop set the stage for many a Game of Thrones scene.
-Kirkjufell mountain, where the Children of the Forest created the very first White Walker.
-This iconic landform is a recurring symbol throughout the series both in visions and in actuality, referred to as 'The Mountain like an Arrowhead'.
-While you’re in the area, you’ll also explore the picturesque Kirkjufellsfoss waterfall, which frames the steep hillsides of the mountain for a perfect photo.
+Kirkjufell mountain is referred to as 'The Mountain like an Arrowhead' and where the Children of the Forest created the very first White Walker.
+This iconic landform is a recurring symbol throughout the series, both in visions and actuality.
+While you're in the area, you'll also explore the picturesque Kirkjufellsfoss waterfall, which frames the steep hillsides of the mountain for a perfect photo.

 At the end of the day, you will return to the city for a night safe within stone walls, where no White Walkers can get you.